Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

   <li>05/2025: Han completed a review for BMC Med.
 Inform.
 Decis.
 Mak.</li>
   <li>04/2025: A paper was published in Health Care Sci.</li>
   <li>04/2025: Han made an oral presentation at Health Data Science Symposium.</li>
+  <li>04/2025: Two posters were presented at ICLR Workshop on Adv. in Financ.
+AI.</li>
   <li>04/2025: Han completed a review for Artif.
 Intell.
 Rev.</li>
   <li>04/2025: Han completed two reviews for npj Digit.
 Med.</li>
   <li>04/2025: Han completed a review for Health Care Sci.</li>
-  <li>03/2025: Two papers were published in ICLR Workshop on Adv. in Financ.
-AI.</li>
   <li>03/2025: A paper was published in Med.
 Adv.</li>
   <li>03/2025: Han completed a review for IEEE J. Biomed.
 Health Inform.</li>
   <li>03/2025: Han completed a review for Respir.
 Res.</li>